yuvraajsj18/Data-Structures/practical-walkthroughs/stack/array-implementation/stack.md

 # Stack Implemented with Arrays

-### What is stack?
+### What is a stack?

-A stack is a data structures that stores a collection of elements and have atleast two operation associated with it:
+A stack is a data structure that stores a collection of elements and has at least two operations associated with it:

 1. push		2. pop